 Taken together, God’s declarations of blessing showed that He had made a generous commitment to the people and creatures He had created.
 This included sustaining them as well as their environment, as supportive to their continuing existence and wellbeing.

 1A6(f) Love meant that all people must have freedom of choice

-In God’s initial relationship with Adam, He gave him freedom to make his own choices and decisions Gen 2:16,19b.
-But there was obviously a huge risk involved in giving this freedom to people.
+In God’s initial relationship with Adam, He gave him authority and freedom to make his own choices and decisions Gen 2:16,19.
+But there was obviously a huge risk involved in giving these powers to people Gen 2:17.
 It meant that even their choices to obey God were decisions to be freely made by Adam and Eve!
-So why did God allow such freedom?
+So WHY did God allow such freedom?

 By having this freedom, people could choose to participate with God in His intentions for His creation!
 God had established this as an essential principle in accomplishing His primary purpose.

 Gen 2:19 gives a beautiful little picture of Adam freely exercising his God-given authority.
 God had delegated him to give the names to His newly created birds and land creatures – and Adam did so!
 This could even be seen as God so delighting in them all that He just enjoying playing with them!
 So Adam’s obedience led to a lovely demonstration of God’s intended ways that people were to exercise their authority over animals and birds Gen 1:26,28.
 His love would be characterised by these interactions – as enjoyable, safe and mutually beneficial, with due recognition of the unique identities of each creature.